 Six full landing days in South Georgia

 Arrival time at South Georgia will depend on weather conditions and currents.
-We spend six full landing days on South Georgia, one of the most remote islands in the world, in this wild landscape of penguins, albatrosses, and seals.
+We spend six full landing days on South Georgia, one of the most remote islands in the world, in order to explore this wild landscape of penguins, albatrosses, and seals.
 The mountainous rugged interior, a geologic continuation of the Andes chain, is carved by more than 150 glaciers into spectacular fjords and ringed by islands.
 Our timing in this voyage is carefully chosen to experience South Georgia in a seldom seen but extremely vibrant time.
 You’ll arrive before the peak of fur seal breeding (usually in November and December), when males stake out territories at densities so high that travel ashore becomes both dangerous and disruptive.
 Instead, you arrive during the peak of southern elephant seal breeding.
 Many large male ‘beachmasters’ seek to own a stretch of beach and are willing to fight in great tonnages of seal jousting because here lie their best hopes for breeding.
 The male elephant seal puts so much into his territorial defense that his life expectancy is less than half of a female’s.
-But, if he is a successful ‘beachmaster’, this short life is one of great glory!
+If he is a successful ‘beachmaster’, however, this short life is one of great glory!

-In the northeast of the island, you’ll land at some of the special sites that become very difficult to impossible to land on once fur seals are in the height of their breeding, and then you will travel south to experience the scale and density of penguin breeding colonies in St. Andrews Bay and Gold Harbour, absorbing the great richness and variety offered by South Georgia to voyagers so fortunate as ourselves.
+In the northeast of the island, you’ll land or zodiac cruise at some of the special sites that become very difficult to impossible to land on once fur seals are in the height of their breeding, and then you will travel south to experience the scale and density of penguin breeding colonies in St. Andrews Bay and Gold Harbour, absorbing the great richness and variety offered by South Georgia to voyagers so fortunate as ourselves.
 Here are some of the landing sites we hope to reach, though we will not be able to visit them all.

 This little sheltered cove sits on the northwestern extremity of South Georgia on the eastern side of the rugged Paryadin Peninsula, blocking Southern Ocean westerly winds with 400-meter walls built of ancient sedimentary rocks folded and stacked during the formation of the Andes.
 Later in season, the beaches of Elsehul will become prohibitively dense with fur seals, so this is a great time to visit to see the sublimely beautiful gray-headed albatross nesting on steep tussock grass slopes.
 Gray-headed albatross are the first to lay eggs here, so you are sure to find them sitting on nests looking over Elsehul’s dramatic cove, a sight that few can hope for in a lifetime of travel!
-Black-browed albatross and macaroni, gentoo, and king penguins nest here, plus southern giant-petrels quietly incubating as long as you keep your distance.
+Black-browed albatross and macaroni, gentoo, and king penguins nest here, plus you may see southern giant-petrels quietly incubating as long as you keep your distance.

 Right Whale Bay